 To remain aging in place, it's best to make plans now for how to get your home in order — whether that is making it wheelchair accessible, installing safety solutions, rearranging furniture, etc. The idea is to alter your home to prevent falls and keep you safe.

-Install wheelchair ramps.
-When you have a mobility device, you'll need to make sure you have the proper wheelchair ramp to make getting in and out of your home easier.
+- Install wheelchair ramps.
+When you have a mobility device, you'll need to make sure you choose the right wheelchair ramp to make getting in and out of your home easier.

 The most important step to prepare yourself for aging in place is to determine your ability to pay for long-term care.
 Be sure to thoroughly go over your finances while planning for your future, and to include others in this conversation if possible.
 It may be tough to talk about, but it's important that you and your loved ones (and potential caregivers) are on the same page and understand your financial situation.